 For dates and times of scheduled tours, please use our home page Tour Search or check individual tours, below.

-These Sea Quests are part of the range of authentic, high-quality, guided tours, on foot or by boat, provided by Heritage Adventures.
+Join us for one of our special Estuary Cruises and explore by boat West Cornwall’s rich history, with knowledgeable and friendly local experts, part of the range of authentic, high-quality, guided tours, on foot or by boat, provided by Heritage Adventures.

 New membership are not allowed.